drupalprojects/mutual_credit/README.txt

 The previous version of the module contained a cache table containing balances and suchlike, but here it is all dynamic, or at least drupal/views caching needs to be used, especially on large systems

-Actions framework
-Two actions are provided by the core module,
-- to send an email when a transaction enters 'completed' state
-- to supplement a transaction cluster with another transaction - useful for taxation.

 Pending transactions
 Causes transactions to be saved in a pending state, listing signatories.
 Configure which transactions to effect, what signatures are needed, and notification on admin/accounting/signatures